Wena17/System-Analysis-and-Design/decision-table.md

 * "Y" if the condition must be true for this rule to apply
 * "N" if the condition must be false for the rule to apply
-* "*" (asterisk) if the condition is irrelevant for this rule, i.e. it could be either true or false.
+* blank/unmarked if the condition is irrelevant for this rule, i.e. it could be either true or false.

 The action for a rule can be marked:

 * "X" if the action is to be taken when the rule applies
-* "-" if the action is not to be taken when the rule applies.
+* blank/unmarked if the action is not to be taken when the rule applies.

 Note: Not all rules have to be implemented in the first version of the system.
 Rules that are not going to be implemented have their numbers put in parentheses, e.g. "(5)".